-

 The correction can be performed using various methods:

-First degree polynomial fit:
+First degree polynomial fit (raster case):

 This method does not consider height information (elevation).
-Typically it is used to correct vector and raster data with little distortion, such as scanned images and maps that were previously corrected (like orthophotos or topographic maps) or satellite images in areas with little marked relief, limited extent, and a relatively large pixel size in relation to the altitude of the satellite.
+Typically it is used to correct raster data with little distortion, such as scanned images and maps that were previously corrected (like orthophotos or topographic maps) or satellite images in areas with little marked relief, limited extent, and a relatively large pixel size in relation to the altitude of the satellite.
 If the objective is to obtain cartography with high geometric quality then the application of these methods to scanned aerial photographs or relatively detailed and extensive satellite images (like SPOT or Landsat-TM) is only appropriate in regions with flat relief.

 Polynomial fit with Z for the columns and first order polynomial without Z for the rows:

 With this method the fit of the columns is made using a polynomial that simultaneously takes into account X, Y and Z. As for the rows, the fit can be made in three different ways: considering that there is no pitching movement of the sensor during the acquisition of the image, considering that the pitch is constant or considering that the pitch varies linearly.
-For more details see:Palà, V., Pons, X. (1995) Incorporation of relief into geometric corrections based on polynomials.
-Photogrammetric Engineering & Remote Sensing, 61(7):935-944.
+For more details see:- PALÀ, V. & X. PONS (1995) "Incorporation of relief into geometric corrections based on polynomials" Photogrammetric Engineering & Remote Sensing, 61(7):935-944.

 As for 3 but with a variable pitch and Z for the rows:

 With this method the fit of the columns is made using a polynomial that simultaneously takes into account X, Y and Z. As for the rows, the fit can be made in three different ways: considering that there is no pitching movement of the sensor during the acquisition of the image, considering that the pitch is constant or considering that the pitch varies linearly.
-For more details see:
+For more details see:- PALÀ, V. & X. PONS (1995) "Incorporation of relief into geometric corrections based on polynomials" Photogrammetric Engineering & Remote Sensing, 61(7):935-944.

-Colinearity equations fit:
+Collinearity equations fit:

-The parameters used in the colinearity equations are: position (Xc, Yc, Zc) and attitude (omega, fi, kappa) of the camera or sensor, the camera focal length (f) and the coordinates of the principal point (x_pp, y_pp) of the image.
-The user may decide which of these parameters to estimate by fitting and which are fixed.
+The parameters used in the collinearity equations are: position (Xc, Yc, Zc) and attitude (omega, fi, kappa) of the camera or sensor, the camera focal length (f) and the coordinates of the principal point (x_pp, y_pp) of the image.
+The user may decide which of these parameters to estimate by fitting and which are set.
 For those which are to be estimated it is useful to give some approximate values which will help the program converge more rapidly.
 In some cases, if the initial parameter is completely unknown or the approximation is very poor, the algorithm may not converge or unsatisfactory solutions may be produced.
-If all the parameters are known and fixed then the transformation is performed without using control points and using the test points just to evaluate the error of the fit.
+If all the parameters are known and set then the transformation is performed without using control points and using the test points just to evaluate the error of the fit.
 These are the initial values of the flight parameters in the first iteration:- Roll: omega = 0

 - Pitch: fi = 0